Lickability/PinpointKit/README.md

 ```

 - Run `carthage update` to build the framework.
-- Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the ”Targets” heading in the sidebar.
+- Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the “Targets” heading in the sidebar.
-- In the tab bar at the top of that window, open the ”General” panel.
+- In the tab bar at the top of that window, open the “General” panel.
-- Drag the built `PinpointKit.framework` from the Carthage build folder into the ”Embedded Binaries” section.
+- Drag the built `PinpointKit.framework` from the Carthage build folder into the “Embedded Binaries” section.

 ### Manually